zorn/mikezornek.com/content/posts/2019/2/professional-ios-projects-code-documentation/index.md

 You won't find many "how to write great code documentation" classes in a computer science curriculum.
 Most "learning to program" books will overlook the topic entirely or limit coverage to a passing mention of the document syntax format for the given language.

 Even at work, when was the last time a pull request of yours was rejected for missing documentation?
 When was the last time your manager brought up code documentation during a sprint plan?
 Maybe you are getting pushed around for a quick delivery.
 Was documentation a requirement in the client contract?
-Has anyone suggested that if its not in the contract it’s not part of the deliverable?
+Has anyone suggested that if it's not in the contract it’s not part of the deliverable?

 This is where we separate the coders from the professional programmers.